 This week we talked about how you can pay for book packs, excursions, swimming etc at school.
 There was also an opportunity to look at some sample uniforms from A Plus Uniforms and place an order.
 Don’t worry if you missed out as Marita will be back again next week.
 If you would like to find out more about how to purchase uniform items online then please click here.

-School broad brimmed hats are compulsory uniform items until the 30th April and then again from the 1st September each year.
+School broad brimmed hats are compulsory uniform items until the 30th April and then again from mid August each year.
 These hats are available for purchase from the Office for $15. make sure you label them clearly!

 Our Swap Shop is open from 3.30pm on Mondays and Thursdays for anyone who would like to choose some pre-loved uniform items.
 All items can be purchased for a gold coin donation.

 We strongly recommend that you label all items of clothing clearly with a permanent marker.
 Please write your child’s full name as this will increase the chances of the jumper, hat or windcheater being returned.
 Lost property is located in King’s Hall outside the Art Room and is the first place to look if your child loses anything.

 We also talked about the importance of a good bag.
 Our SKPS school bag is a hard wearing bag that is the perfect size.
 It allows the children to easily pack their lunchbox, drink bottle, hat, spare clothes, books and all the things they find at school that they want to share with you at home!
 Investing in a good sized bag will ensure that less items are lost throughout the year.

 You will soon receive some information about our fees and charges.
 There is a charge for essential items, such as equipment that your child will use in the classroom and during the specialist programs, and then there are voluntary contributions which help us across a range of areas.